 People who are un-well should not have to go through such a difficult experience to be seen at your clinic.
 There is obvious corner cutting to make more money and it directly impacts the patients, the person you claim to care for.
 Considering that CVS is billing my insurance in excess of $200 and me a $30 copay for the few minutes they spent with me, I should think that you can afford to provide a higher quality of care if you actually care about your patients rather than just making as much money as possible.

 This reviewer shared experience about poor customer service and wants this business to read this review and look into the issue (if any).
-The author is overall dissatisfied with Minute Clinic and uploaded a picture.
-Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.
+This person is overall dissatisfied with Minute Clinic and uploaded a picture.
+Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.

 Also, you can continue reading comments about Minute Clinic.

-Check out the best and the worst companies in Hospitals, Clinics and Medical Centers, Doctors category for more informed decision or compare Minute Clinic to other companies on our site.
+Check out the best and the worst companies in Hospitals, Clinics and Medical Centers category for more informed decision or compare Minute Clinic to other companies on our site.